Dr. Shirley Xue LI 李雪

 Seeking PhD candidates, Research Assistants and Postdoctoral Fellows

-We are seeking highly organised and motivated postdoctoral fellows and PhD candidates in area of Health Technology Assessment, Pharmacoepidemiology and Pharmacoeconomics.
-Team members will work on population-based medication safety assessment, cost-benefit/cost-effective assessment of biologics and the innovative solutions to improve the ealy treatment accessibility and affordability of biological medicine and vaccine.
-Interested candidates please email Dr Li (firstname.lastname@example.org) with your CV, transcripts, and publications (if any) for our consideration.
+I am seeking highly organised and motivated postdoctoral fellows and PhD candidates in the area of Health Technology Assessment, Pharmacoepidemiology and Pharmacoeconomics.
+Team members will work on EMR-based unmet need identification, medication safety assessment, cost-benefit/cost-effective evaluation of biologics and innovative solutions to improve the early treatment accessibility and affordability of biological medicine, vaccine and orphan drugs.
+Interested candidates, please email Dr Li (email@example.com) with your CV, transcripts, and publications (if any) for our consideration.